SrCidm/chickenRace/README.md

 ---

-## 📄 Licencia
+## 📄 License

-Este proyecto está bajo la Licencia MIT.
-Consulta el archivo [LICENSE](LICENSE) para más detalles.
+This project is licensed under the MIT License.
+Please refer to the [LICENSE](LICENSE) file for more details.

 ---

-## 📞 Contacto
+## 📞 Contact

-Para cualquier consulta o sugerencia, por favor abre un issue en el repositorio o contacta al autor en [sergio.g.cid.m@gmail.com](mailto:sergio.g.cid.m@gmail.com).
+For any questions or suggestions, please open an issue in the repository or contact the author at [sergio.g.cid.m@gmail.com](mailto:sergio.g.cid.m@gmail.com).

 ---

-¡Diviértete jugando al **Chicken Race Game**!
+Have fun playing the **Chicken Race Game**!